 Criminology and Criminal Justice internships are designed to provide field experience for Criminal Justice majors.

-Actual field experience will provide students with valuable tools to help them achieve their goal and produce humane leaders with the technical skills and social and ethical sensitivity needed to succeed in their chosen field.
+Actual field experience will provide students with valuable tools to help them achieve their goal and produce well informed students with the technical skills along with social and ethical sensitivity needed to succeed as leaders in their chosen fields.
 The Criminal Justice Studies internship has a seminar component.
 The seminar helps students make informed decisions relative to their future career in Law Enforcement or Criminal Justice related fields.
 Both the internship and seminar provide opportunities for students to personalize their learning experience.
 Students are supervised by a faculty advisor.

 The internship application deadlines are as follows:

 - Winter term: September 1- November 15* of prior year

 - Summer term: January 1- April 15* of current year

 - Fall term: June 1- August 15* of current year

 - Students must submit an application, interview with the internship coordinator, and submit all necessary documents by the deadline date before they are considered to be eligible for an internship.